kaylaxu/scATAC_unit/README.md

 # scATAC_unit
-Unit test files and script for scATAC mongodb insert.
+Unit test files and script for scATAC from multiome mongodb insert.

-Documents will be inserted in to a database named 'scATAC' and collection named 'UNIT'.
+Documents will be inserted in to a database named 'foundinpd' and collection named 'MATC'.

 Test file unit_1000.csv contains counts for 1,000 ATAC loci across 4,863 PFPP cells (9.4 MB).